gurrenm3/BTD-Mod-Helper/Documentation/BTD_Mod_Helper.Extensions.BloonModelExt.md

 ## BloonModelExt.SpawnBloonModel(this BloonModel) Method

-(Cross-Game compatible) Spawn this BloonModel on the map right now
+Spawn this BloonModel on the map right now

 ```csharp
 public static void SpawnBloonModel(this Assets.Scripts.Models.Bloons.BloonModel bloonModel);